Democratic Erosion Event Dataset (DEED)

 Can I access the full dataset?

 Yes!
-You can download the dataset in .csv format but filling out the form here.
-You can also view the dataset on our data viewer and explore our data visualizations.
+You can download the v7 dataset in .csv format by filling out the form here.
+You can also view the dataset on our data viewer and explore our data visualizations (note these are based on v6 and will be updated to use v7 data shortly).

 How should I cite the dataset if I use it?